gamesbook/pyprototypr/docs/python_commands.rst

         Circle(x=1, y=number)

-Here number takes on the values 1, 3 and 5; because the third value of 2 is added to the number value each time the loop operates.
-When number reaches 7, the loop ends right away.
+Here number takes on the values 1, 3 and 5; because the third value of 2 is added to the *number* value each time the loop operates.
+When the loop counter value stored in *number* reaches 7, the loop ends right away.

 Multiple Loops
 --------------